bnquynhnhu/bnquynhnhu.github.io/_posts/2021-01-02-overview-of-data-analysis.md

 ## Predictive Analytics
 - `Answer the question`: What will happen in the future?
 - Steps to do:
-a) Define the goal
+  1. Define the goal
-b) Prepare the data
+  2. Prepare the data
-c) Find insights and visualize
+  3. Find insights and visualize
-d) Deploy machine learning
+  4. Deploy machine learning
-e) Itterate
+  5. Itterate
 - Techniques to use: statistical and machine learning techniques as K-nearest neighbors, decision trees, neural networks and regression.

 ## Prescriptive Analytics